Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 What Else to Visit Near Moraine State Park

-If you’re planning to spend a couple of days or a weekend in the area, plan to add McConnells Mill State Park to your itinerary, also.
+If you’re planning to spend a couple of days or a weekend in the area, plan to add McConnells Mill State Park to your itinerary.
 Just a few miles west on Highway 422, the park features beautiful hiking trails, a whitewater creek, and multiple waterfalls.
+It’s one of our favorite parks!

-The often-forgotten about Jennings Environmental Education Center, home to Pennsylvania’s only publicly protected prairie, is a smaller member of the state parks system.
-This park, separated by less than 15 minutes of driving, features numerous educational opportunities and 5 miles of mostly very easy hiking trails.
+The often-forgotten Jennings Environmental Education Center, home to Pennsylvania’s only publicly protected prairie, is a smaller member of the state parks system.
+This park is less than 15 minutes away by car, features numerous educational opportunities, and 5 miles of mostly very easy hiking trails.

 Wrapping Up: Why visit Lake Arthur?